3 Main Reasons Why Perennials Die Over the Winter

 It’s frustrating.
 Perennials die over the winter and they’re really not supposed to, right?

 Perennials are a group of flowers that typically come back year after year.
 Perennials have a large range of life expectancies – not all perennials live forever.
-Some are very short lived, more properly call biennials, others are short lived, around 4 – 8 years, and others do live almost forever.
+Some are very short lived, more properly called biennials, others are short lived, around 4 – 8 years, and others almost live forever.
 There are some perennials, like Gas Plants (Dictamnus) and Peonies that last for 70 years.